GanYihuan/EnglishDialog/餐厅/点快餐Subway.md

 # yes, sure
 # what kind of veggies can i put on here for you
 # i'd like some tomatoes, sweet peppers, pinach and pickles please
-# houw about the sauce
+# how about the sauce
 # mayo, please
 # oh, wait a minute. can i get some honey mastard as well
 # do you want any chips or drinks with the sandwich today